GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/scenarios_similar_to_historical/README.md

 shows how to download and plot the initial conditions for PTHA18 scenarios that had top-3 goodness of fit when compared with historical data at DART buoys.
-In the case of VAUS scenarios we include more than 3 if there are "double-ups" (i.e. identical scenarios, which can easily happen with uniform-slip).
+In the case of VAUS scenarios we include more than 3 if there are "double-ups" (i.e. identical scenarios, which can easily happen with uniform-slip). *After writing I noticed that in some cases we finding "near double-ups" with slip differing by 0.001m (see the VAUS cases in the puysegur example).
+Currently these are treated as distinct, although they probably shouldn't be.*

 It uses a hard-coded record of the 'best scenarios' that was created with [find_desired_event_rows.R](find_desired_event_rows.R), and is stored in (for